iad-ABDUL-RAOUF/pfmag/README.md

 ```shell
 ./evaluatePfmag estimatesFilename groundtruthFilename
 ```
-It print the error of the last estimate compared to the the last position and orientation of the true trajectory (groundtruth).
+It print the error of the last estimate compared to the last position and orientation of the true trajectory (groundtruth).

 (optional) to plot the particles
 ```shell